codetracker-learning/js-practice-3/README.md

 $ cd workspace/foundations/exercises
 ```

-2. Clone this repo to your local
+2. Clone this repo to your local and move into it

 ```
 $ git clone [LINK_TO_THIS_REPO]
+$ cd YOUR-REPO-NAME
 ```

 3. Install packages